ayusc/mywhatsappbot/README.md

 # How to Deploy ?

-First of all you need the MONGO_URI environment variable which is crutial for running the bot and storing the session remotely.
+First of all you need the MONGO_URI and GITTOKEN environment variables which is crutial for running the bot and storing the session remotely.
 Please follow the steps to create your MongoDB URI string:

 1. Go to https://www.mongodb.com/cloud/atlas
 2. Complete the sign-up/login process.